Kingdom of Cusco: Hanan Cusco

 Inca Roca ended up marrying Cusi Chimbo as well, but the chosen Coya was ultimately the daughter of Sumaq Inca, head of the Huallacan ethnic group, called Mama Micay, whom he loved very much and with whom he had his son Titu Cusi Huallpa.
-Mama Micay turned out to be the former fiancée of Tocay Capac, leader of the Ayarmaca chiefdom, who upon hearing the news declared war on the Huallacan ayllus.
+Mama Micay turned out to be the former fiancée of Tocay Capac, king of the Ayarmaca, who upon hearing the news declared war on the Huallacan ayllus.
 After some years of conflict, both parties agreed to peace on the condition that the young Titu Cusi Huallpa had to be handed over to the Ayarmaca nation, for which the Huallacan people invited the boy with the excuse of visiting his mother's land and recognizing him as the future heir.

 At the town of Micaocancha, they left him alone because they had to "farm their fields" and deliberately let him be kidnapped by the Ayarmacas in an ambush, who then took him to the town of Amaru.
 Here, Tocay Capac ordered his men to kill him, but according to the legend, when the boy cried, blood began to come out of his eyes.
-Moved by the sight, the chieftain spared his life and sent him to graze herds, from where he was transferred for safety to the capital of the Ayarmaca state, Aguayrocancha.
-Meanwhile, Inca Roca didn't dare to attack and rescue his son for fear that he would be killed in retaliation, the boy would remain within the Ayarmaca chiefdom for a year, until Chimor Orma, wife of Tocay Capac and daughter of the chief of Anta, became fond of him and decided to escape together with her relatives.
+Moved by the sight, the king spared his life and sent him to graze herds, from where he was transferred for safety to the capital of the Ayarmaca state, Aguayrocancha.
+Meanwhile, Inca Roca didn't dare to attack and rescue his son for fear that he would be killed in retaliation, the boy would remain within the Ayarmaca kingdom for a year, until Chimor Orma, wife of Tocay Capac and daughter of the lord of Anta, became fond of him and decided to escape together with her relatives.
 Thus, one day when he went out to play with other children, he met the group at an agreed place and they hurriedly left the city.

 When the Ayarmacas were alerted, they pursued them until to the Huaypo Lake, around 31 km from the city of Cusco, where after a skirmish they were forced to withdraw; from there he was returned to Cusco, and as a reward for the great favor done, the Antas were treated as brothers of the capital from then on.
-In order to put an end to hostilities, Cusco and the Ayarmaca chiefdom would eventually make an exchange of women: Mama Chiquia, daughter of Tocay Capac, was given to Titu Cusi Huallpa, while the ñusta Curi Ocllo, daughter of Inca Roca, was given to Tocay Capac, with whom he increased his harem.
+In order to put an end to hostilities, Cusco and the Ayarmaca kingdom would eventually make an exchange of women: Mama Chiquia, daughter of Tocay Capac, was given to Titu Cusi Huallpa, while the ñusta Curi Ocllo, daughter of Inca Roca, was given to Tocay Capac, with whom he increased his harem.
 The Sapa Inca left many offspring at the end of his long reign, which were gathered in the Vicaquirao panaca, named after another of his sons, whom he put in charge of it.
 His reign was one of the best in Cusco's history and served as the foundation of what would become the Inca Empire.